quantified-uncertainty/squiggle/packages/website/src/pages/docs/Guides/Roadmap.md

 description: Squiggle is still very early.
 The main first goal is to become stable (to reach version 1.
 ---

-# Future Features
+# Roadmap

-Squiggle is still very early.
+Squiggle is still young.
 The main first goal is to become stable (to reach version 1.0).
 Right now we think it is useable to use for small projects, but do note that there are very likely some math bugs and performance problems.

+If you have preferences or suggestions for our roadmap, please say so!
+Post your thoughts in the Github discussion or in the Discord.

 ## Programming Language Features

-- Tables / Matrices
 - A simple type system
 - Optional and default paramaters for functions
-- A notation to limit the domain of functions.
-For example, maybe a function only applies for t=[2 to 20]
-- Some story for tests
+- Some testing
 - Much better code editor integration
+- DateTime support

 ## Distribution Features